3DTune-In/3dti_AudioToolkit_Examples/README.md

 # 3dti_AudioToolkit_Examples
-3D Tune-In Toolkit repository that shows a practical example of how to use the 3DTune-In Toolkit library.
+This is a repository containing an example to show how to use the 3D Tune-In Toolkit library, which is located here: (enlace).
+This example includes as a submodule the 3D Tune-In Toolkit as well as some 3rd party libraries which are listed below.

 **The structure of the repository is as follows:**
 ```